 A: If you are not already a declared major in Mathematics and wish to propose a Double Major using one of the majors in Math, you will need to complete a Double Major petition and submit it to the Mathematics Undergraduate Advising Office for review.
 You must show your intent for the major in the Department by completing the criteria courses with the required grades, noted above.
-You will not use the Major/Minor Tool.
+You will not use the Major/Minor Tool or the Capped Major Application.
 Final approval of eligible double-major petitions will occur during the regular review period of each quarter.

 Q: I have a blank grade or an “Incomplete” grade on my transcript for one or more of the grading criteria classes.
 Can I still declare a major in the Department of Mathematics?

 A: Incomplete and Blank grades will need to be resolved prior to students requesting review of the criteria and entrance into one of the majors in the Department.
 Your final grade needs to be posted on your Academic History before you are eligible to apply.

 Q: If I am a declared major in Mathematics and change to a major in a different department, but in the future decide I want to change back to a major in Mathematics, can I do so?